List of Kamen Rider Decade characters in the Nine Worlds

-The characters of Kamen Rider Decade exist amongst various iterations of reality within the series referred to as an A.R.
-World (Another Rider's/Alternate Reality World).
+The characters of Kamen Rider Decade exist among various iterations of reality within the series referred to as an A.R.
+World (Another Rider's/Alternate Reality).
 The Nine Worlds (9つの世界, Kokonotsu no Sekai) are the A.R.
 Worlds that are based on the previous entries of the Kamen Rider Series that have aired during the Heisei period of Japanese history.
 Each differs in some way from the series on which it was based.

 World of Kuuga

 The World of Kuuga (クウガの世界, Kūga no Sekai) is the version of reality where Kamen Rider Kuuga takes place.
 It was the world where Yusuke Onodera originated from before he joined Tsukasa in his journey.
 The backdrop used to arrive in this world shows a city with police cars and Mount Hitoki (灯溶山, Hitoki-yama) in the background.
 Within this A.R.
 World, Tsukasa assumes the guise of a police officer with the talent of understanding and speaking the Gurongi language.